 Create masks, puppets and models from junk

-Draws lines and shapes to represent a real or imaginary object, person etc..
+Draw lines and shapes to represent a real or imaginary object, person etc.

 Explore a variety of materials

 Please share stories with your child every day.
 Give your child lots of opportunities to colour, cut and draw in order to develop their fine motor skills.
-Read the weekly Nursery newsletter.
-We will send a traditional tales story map, encourage your child to retell the story of the week using actions.
+Check your Tapestry regularly and read the weekly Nursery memo.
 Please be familiar with the seven areas of learning (as stated above) and think about how you can support your child at home in developing in these areas.